-A Woman, 92, Shoots Dead Son To Avoid Being Sent To A Care Home In Arizona
+A Woman, 92, Allegedly Shoots Son Dead To Avoid Being Sent To A Care Home In Arizona

 It is unclear if Blessing is the oldest woman to be charged with murder in the state of Arizona.

-In 2011, a 96-year-old woman was accused of shooting dead her nephew with a.357 magnum handgun.
+In 2011, a 96-year-old woman was accused of shooting dead her nephew with a 0.357 magnum handgun.
 The woman in question is Amanda Rice Stevenson and is the oldest person to ever be charged with murder in the state of Florida.
 The charges were eventually dropped.